How to Complete Your Application

 The following information may be helpful to you as you complete your application for Real Property Tax Exemption and Remission (Form DTE 23):

-Please note that an exemption is not given for the year of purchase and an application should not be filed until the year after the property is acquired.
-All taxes, assessments, penalties, and interest levied against the property, prior to and including the purchase year, must be paid in full prior to the auditor’s office forwarding the application to the Ohio Department of Tax Equalization (DTE).
+Please note that you must have owned the property for a year before you can apply for an exemption.
+All taxes, assessments, penalties, and interest levied against the property should be paid in full prior to the auditor’s office forwarding the application to the Ohio Department of Tax Equalization (DTE).

-One original and two copies of the application must be given to the auditor’s office.
+Please prepare one original and one copy of the application to submit to the auditor’s office.
 Parcels within the same taxing district may be included on one application.

-The auditor’s office will provide the property record card, a map of the parcel, and will work with the treasurer’s office in the completion of page three and four of the application.
-The application will then be forwarded to DTE.
-DTE will grant or deny the application and this decision could take several months.
-You will be notified of their decision at the address that you listed on the application.
+The auditor’s office will provide the property record card, a map of the parcel, and will work with the treasurer’s office to complete pages three and four of the application.
+It will then be forwarded to DTE.
+The department will grant or deny the application, and you will be notified of their decision at the address you listed on the application.
+Please note, the Department of Tax Equalization’s decision could take several months.